 If the GDP increases more than the monetary base, each unit of currency is worth more and this will have a positive impact on the exchange rate of that currency;

 The importance of the above has been noticeable during recent years when the FED (central bank of the USA) and other central banks have introduced the policy of Quantitative Easing (QE), which intends to stimulate the economy.
-The impact of QE is the increase of the monetary base.
+The impact of QE is the increase in the monetary base.

 Other traders combine fundamental with technical analysis.
-They could use fundamental analysis for long-term directional guidance but use technical analysis for executing trades with precise time i.e. to know entry, take profit & determine stop loss level.
+They could use fundamental analysis for long-term directional guidance but use technical analysis for executing trades with precise time i.e. to know entry, take profit & determine to stop loss level.